Library Policies

 Disclaimer: The library assumes no liability for injuries to persons who are on library premises or for damages to any equipment or property.
 The groups or persons using the library meeting rooms agree to accept all equipment and property as is and waive any and all claims against the library and the Town of Brewster, its officials, and employees and/or agents for any injury, accident, illness, or expense or claim of damage of any kind whether to person or property, which may occur as a result of the use of the library facilities by such persons or groups under their express, implied or apparent authority.

-Revised on 2014 November 20 and approved by the Board of the Brewster Ladies’ Library Association
+Revised and approved by the Board of the Brewster Ladies’ Library Association on November 20, 2014.

 6. Safe Child Policy